 The final part of the assignment consists of preparations for the final version of the thesis and the colloquium.
 The colloquium itself is the conclusion of the Master’s assignment, during which you will defend the Master’s thesis before the committee and interested others.
-Please note that you can only graduate if you have also completed all other parts of the ChE Master programme!
+Please note that you can only graduate if you have also completed all other parts of the NT Master programme!

 - The thesis must be written in English.

 - The number of printed theses has to be conferred with the mentor of your Master’s assignment committee.
 Reproduction of the report (copying and binding) has to be conferred with the secretary of the research group.